 The problem with current CRISPR-based gene drive systems is that they can spread indefinitely.
 That means they could potentially affect every population of the target species throughout the world.
 It's unclear how such 'global' drives can be safely tested, much less whether nations will ever agree to use them.

-To return power to the hands of local communities, we devised a new form of drive system called a “daisy drive” that can only affect local environments.
+To return power to the hands of local communities, we devised daisy drive systems that can only affect local environments.
 The trick was to teach DNA to count.

 Global drive systems are global because they carry everything they need to spread.
 A single piece of DNA encodes the desired alteration, the CRISPR system, and instructions to cut the original DNA sequence.
 In cells that produce sperm or eggs, CRISPR cuts the original version, causing the drive construct to be copied in its place.
 All of the organism's offspring will inherit a copy, editing will happen again in the offspring, and the process repeats until the drive system has spread through most or all of the population.